gmosx/xrpl-sdk-rust/xrpl_types/README.md

 Core types and related functions for the XRP Ledger.
 Reused between Web and WebSocket clients and potentially for server-side code.

+The types in this crate are used when sending requests to the API.

 [![Crates.io](https://img.shields.io/crates/v/xrpl_types)](https://crates.io/crates/xrpl_types)
 [![Documentation](https://docs.rs/xrpl_types/badge.svg)](https://docs.rs/xrpl_types)